RafaelFerraz/instagram-login-clone/README.md

-# Clone da página de login do Instagram
+# Instagram login page clone

-Olá!
+Hello!

-Essa página foi criada como um exercício prático da _Digital Innovation One_ (DIO) para o Bootcamp **HTML Web Developer**.
+This page was created as a practical exercise by _Digital Innovation One_ (https://www.dio.me/) for the Bootcamp **HTML Web Developer**.

-O projeto contempla:
+The project includes:

 - HTML5
 - CSS3
 - Flexbox
-- Responsividade
+- Responsiveness

-Espero que gostem :smile: